equivalent/my-web-developer-journal/README.md

 > Tomas Valent - a.k.a   [Equivalent](https://www.eq8.eu/)

-This file is a Bio/Portfolio to keep track of my professional developer &amp; open source highlights.
+This file is a Bio/Portfolio to keep track of my open source contributions.

-**Why?:** Because I have a memory of a Squirrel :squirrel: !
-What I don't write down I forget and then I loose track of stuff I've already done or Pull Requested.

-It already happened to me several time that I've done the same PR twice ( and GitHub activity log is not much help either)

-...so, here is my stupid narcissistic list of:

-(here is my stupid narcissistic list of:)
+**Why?:** I accidentally made another pull request for the same bugfix because I forgot I'd already made one before.

 ### Contributions: